 Scent-sation Rose – heat tolerant roses

-The Scent-sation Rose is as fragrant as it sounds!
-I planted this rose along with my Arizona Rose and a few other highly fragrant varieties.
-My goal is to have a bench placed in this corner so I can sit and enjoy the clouds of fragrance while my toddler tears apart the rest of the yard…
+The “Scent-sation” Rose is just as fragrant as it sounds!
+I planted this rose with a few other highly fragrant varieties.
+My goal is to have a bench placed in this corner so I can sit and enjoy the clouds of fragrance while I watch my toddler tear apart the rest of the yard…

-The Scent-sation Rose gives the most perfectly shaped blooms with a sunny center that fades to peachy pink outer petals.
+The “Scent-sation” Rose gives out clusters of the most perfectly shaped, large & fragrant blooms.
+The color is a delicate peachy pink with a sunny center.
 The petals are very sturdy and do not wilt despite sitting in the hot sun for days.
-The color does tend to fade to a very light pink, but it’s still impressive how sturdy the petals remain!
+The color does tend to fade to a very light pink/white, but it’s still impressive how sturdy the petals remain!

 As stunning as these blooms are, the foliage is just as beautiful!
 The leaves are a deep green color and remain shiny and healthy all year for me.
 This was a last minute purchase during one of Heirloom Rose’s sales last year and I am SO glad I added it to my cart that day.